AI for Product Managers

 Build Check

-Before you build, you should pressure-test the idea.
-Build Check is a free, two-minute quiz that scores app ideas across six critical dimensions — market, differentiation, monetization, technical feasibility, user pain, and timing.
-It is a small tool with an honest scope: it is not going to replace your strategy work, and it is not going to tell you whether your specific roadmap call is right.
-But for PMs in earlier-stage companies who get pitched feature ideas weekly by founders, executives, and customers, having a fast, structured first-pass filter is genuinely useful.
-Treat it as a triage step before the deeper validation work.
+Before you build, pressure-test the idea.
+Build Check is a free, two-minute quiz that scores an app idea across six dimensions: market, differentiation, monetization, technical feasibility, user pain, and timing.
+It's a small tool that's honest about its scope.
+It won't replace your strategy work, and it won't tell you whether a specific roadmap call is right.
+But if you're at an earlier-stage company and get pitched feature ideas every week by founders, execs, and customers, a fast structured first filter earns its keep.
+Treat it as triage before the deeper validation work.

 Agent platforms PMs should try

-The most under-discussed shift in the PM job in 2026 is that PMs are now expected to build internal agents the way they were expected to build dashboards in 2018.
-You probably will not write the agent code yourself.
-But you will scope, brief, and own the agent the same way you own a feature spec — and that means knowing the platforms well enough to pick the right one for the job.
-Six picks here, each with a distinct posture.
+The most under-discussed shift in the PM job this year is that PMs are now expected to build internal agents the way they were expected to build dashboards in 2018.
+You probably won't write the agent code.
+But you'll scope it, brief it, and own it the way you own a feature spec, which means knowing the platforms well enough to pick the right one.
+Six picks below, each with a distinct posture.
+The agent-as-teammate idea shows up again in our look at AI tools for project management, where it's further along.

 Architect by Lyzr

 Architect by Lyzr is a no-code platform for building enterprise-grade AI agents and workflows.
-The "enterprise-grade" framing is doing real work — Architect emphasizes governance, observability, and integration into existing enterprise systems, which is the part most agent platforms hand-wave away.
-PMs at companies with serious procurement and security review cycles should start here.
+The "enterprise-grade" label actually means something here: Architect leans into governance, observability, and integration with existing enterprise systems, the parts most agent platforms wave off.
+If your company runs serious procurement and security reviews, start here.

 Agentplace

-Agentplace is the lighter-weight cousin: build and deploy specialized AI agents for business workflows without engineering support.
-The pitch is faster time-to-first-agent, and the trade-off is that you are giving up some of the depth Architect offers.
-For internal-tools PMs at smaller companies — or for any PM who wants to prototype an agent before justifying budget — Agentplace is the lower-friction starting point.
+Agentplace is the lighter-weight cousin: build and ship specialized agents for business workflows without engineering help.
+The pitch is fast time-to-first-agent, and the cost is some of the depth Architect gives you.
+For internal-tools PMs at smaller companies, or anyone who wants to prototype an agent before asking for budget, it's the lower-friction place to start.

 Boost.space v5